acrowder01/charcuterie-/README.md

 Charcuterie Board - JavaScript

 This is a very basic version of the popular old school game "Ping Pong".
-Online version can be found at: https://acepong.netlify.app/ Code base can be be found at: https://github.com/acrowder01/Pong_Game
+Online version can be found at acecharcuterie.netlify.app Code base can be be found at: https://github.com/acrowder01/charcuterie-

 TECHNOLOGIES USED: JavaScript Html CSS Canvas